-The Company conducts all its transactions with related parties at market value (Note 20).
+The Company conducts all its transactions with related parties at arm's length value (Note 20).
 In addition, transfer prices are adequately supported and the Company's directors consider that there are no significant risks in this respect that could give rise to significant liabilities in the future.